ducphan122/spring-food-ordering-system/documentation/K8s.md

 - terminal to infra folder, run command: helm install local-confluent-kafka helm/cp-helm-charts --version 0.6.0
   - local-confluent-kafka is the name of our kafka helm cluster
   - helm/cp-helm-charts is the directory of the helm chart that we clone from step 2
+  - make sure to changed policy/v1beta1 -> policy/v1
+  - Make sure to copy the zookeeper host printed on terminal, we will need it in when creating topics
+  - "local-confluent-kafka-cp-zookeeper-headless" is the name of the zookeeper service

+5. Create kafka client pod
+- kubectl apply -f kafka-client.yml
+- kubectl get pods
+- kubectl exec -it kafka-client -- /bin/bash

+6. Create topics
+- kubectl exec kafka-client -- /scripts/create-topics.sh local-confluent-kafka-cp-zookeeper-headless
+- the $1 in the script allows us to pass in the zookeeper host as parameter

+7. Start postgres pod
+- kubectl apply -f postgres-deployment.yml

+8. Build docker images and start deployments
+- Check all pom.xml in each microservice folder container, make sure the build command is uncommented
+- mvn clean install at root
+- docker images | grep food.ordering.system
+- docker images | Where-Object {$_ -like "*food.ordering.system*"}
+- kubectl apply -f application-deployment-local.yml

+7. Delete kafka helm chart and kafka client deployment
+- helm uninstall local-confluent-kafka
+- kubectl delete -f kafka-client.yml